Beaver dam: Bottomland

 Each time the stream life cycle repeats itself another layer of organic soil is added to the bottom of the valley.
 The valley slowly fills and the flat area at the bottom widens.
 Research is sparse, but it seems likely that parts of the bottomland in North America was created, or at least added to, by the efforts of the generations of beavers that lived there.

-Analogs
+Beaver dam analogs (BDAs)

 Humans sometimes build structures similar to beaver dams in streams, either to get the benefits of beaver dams in places without beavers, or to encourage beavers to settle in a particular area.
 These are often called "beaver dam analogs" (BDA) although other names are also used.
 When the goal is to attract beavers, sometimes the site is unsuitable in its present condition, such as being too eroded for beavers to build a dam in their usual way.
 BDA builders may use construction techniques beyond the beaver's capabilities, such as driving wooden posts into the stream bed to brace horizontal branches that would otherwise be washed away.
 The hope is that beavers who wander by or are brought in will choose to live there and take over construction and maintenance of the dam.
+Even if beavers do not take over the dam, BDAs provide many of the benefits of natural beaver dams.

+A photograph of a mostly-complete beaver dam analogue under construction near Genesee, Colorado.

+In Bridge Creek, Oregon BDAs were quickly adopted by beavers and led to a dramatic 175% increase in steelhead trout (Oncorhynchus mykiss) abundance.
+In 2026 Pollock et al. published the similarly dramatic impact of installing BDAs on coho salmon (Oncorhynchus kisutch) in the Sugar Creek and French Creek tributaries of the mainstem Scott River: juvenile coho salmon survival rose from 8% to 60% and in two years became the dominant source of coho in four nearby Klamath River tributaries.

+Shaun Overton, a former software programmer from Fort Worth, Texas, purchased Dustups Ranch, a 320-acre plot in Far West Texas near the Eagle Mountains, with the goal of transforming a barren desert into a thriving desert forest using artificial beaver dams method.